Legality Campaign: Orders against Brizola

-On the 27th, the Military Brigade was mobilized.
-The Piratini Palace and its surroundings – the Metropolitan Cathedral of Porto Alegre, Farroupilha Palace and Praça da Matriz – dawned fortified by the Brigade, with sandbags, rolls of barbed wire, machine guns, including on the roof of the palace and cathedral tower, and trucks bringing armaments.
+On 27 August, the Military Brigade was mobilized.
+The Piratini Palace and its surroundings – the Metropolitan Cathedral of Porto Alegre, the Farroupilha Palace and Matriz Square – dawned fortified by the brigade, with sandbags, rolls of barbed wire, machine guns, including on the roof of the palace and the cathedral's tower, and trucks bringing armaments.
 Thousands of people were in the square.

-The telephony was non-secret and the state government and III Army were able to monitor each other's calls.
-On the afternoon of the 27th, a Post and Telegraph employee picked up the following radio message, sent by Murici from the III Army HQ to Ernesto Geisel, in Brasilia:
+The telephony was non-secret and the state government and the 3rd Army were able to monitor each other's calls.
+On the afternoon of 27 August, a Post and Telegraph employee picked up the following radio message, sent by Murici from the 3rd Army HQ to Ernesto Geisel, in Brasília:

-Still on Sunday, the commander of the 5th Air Zone, Brigadier João Aureliano Passos, informed Machado Lopes of the order received from the Minister of Aeronautics: to fly low over the Piratini Palace to intimidate Brizola and silence the Legality Chain.
+Still on Sunday, the commander of the 5th Air Zone, brigadier João Aureliano Passos, informed Machado Lopes of the order received from the Minister of Aeronautics: to fly low over the Piratini Palace to intimidate Brizola and silence the Legality Chain.
 Passos refused to carry out the order.
-At 05:00 A.M. on Monday, he appeared at the III Army HQ, where he explained that the flight could agitate the population, provoking a civil war.
-At 09:45 A.M. the III Army received the following message by radio:
+At 05:00 on Monday, he appeared at the 3rd Army HQ, where he explained that the flight could agitate the population, provoking a civil war.
+At 09:45 the 3rd Army received the following message by radio:

-Machado Lopes replied, "I only fulfill orders within the current Constitution."
-Orlando Geisel asked "where is this order unconstitutional?", but the III Army commander had already left the station.
-Later Orlando and Ernesto Geisel denied the existence of the order, and there is no document in the Army archives.
+Machado Lopes replied, "I only fulfill orders within the current Constitution".
+Orlando Geisel asked "how is this order unconstitutional?", but the 3rd Army commander had already left the station.
+Later, Orlando and Ernesto Geisel denied the existence of the order, and there is no document in the Army archives.
 According to Machado Lopes, the absence of the document is expected from a radio order, but it had five witnesses.
-Among them, Murici confirms that Denys' order was "Use the aviation, going as far as bombing if necessary."; he emphasizes that they were two separate orders, one from Minister Grün Moss and one from Minister Denys.
+Among them, Murici confirmed that Denys' order was "Use the aviation, going as far as bombing if necessary"; he emphasized that they were two separate orders, one from minister Grün Moss and one from minister Denys.
 The fear of the bombing of the Piratini Palace involved a confusion between the two orders.
-His assistant, Major Schnarndorf, claims that there was an order to use force against the Piratini.
-According to the head of the Communications Service, Álcio Barbosa da Costa e Silva, the order was "Take the Piratini Palace, arrest Governor Brizola, resorting to bombing, if necessary".
-Costa e Silva adds that Orlando Geisel condemned the requisition of the radios for the Legality Chain, because "the Granting Power is the Federal Government".
+His assistant, major Schnarndorf, claimed that there was an order to use force against the palace.
+According to the head of the Communications Service, Álcio Barbosa da Costa e Silva, the order was "Take the Piratini Palace, arrest governor Brizola, resorting to bombing, if necessary".
+Costa e Silva added that Orlando Geisel condemned the requisition of the radio stations for the Legality Chain, because "the granting power is the Federal Government".